Do You live with and care for someone?

-The Bolton “Time for You” sitting service is a new service which, with the help of volunteers, provides practical and emotional help for carers and enables them to have a break from their caring role and the person you care for.
+The Bolton “Time for You” sitting service is a new service which, with the help of volunteers, provides practical and emotional help for carers and enables you to have a break from your caring role and the person you care for.

 - have gone through a robust recruitment and selection process